curtispuetz/pypp-docs/docs/external_libraries/pure_library_example.md

 pip install path/to/whl_file.whl
 ```

-Thats it, now we can use our library within our Py++ project:
+That's it, now we can use our library within our Py++ project:

 ```python
 from pypp_pure_library_test_0 import add